Asia By Bus, Train and Boat

 Asia, in my opinion, is one of the best places to travel.
-It's like Europe but better - longer history, better food, safer and cheaper.
+It's like Europe but better - friendlier people, richer history, better food, safer and cheaper.
 Southeast Asia has been a beacon for young travelers for decades.
-My Asian explorations started there and continued for many years.
+My Asian explorations started there in early 1990's and I kept on going back.
 It's always good to go back, despite stark changes over the past 35 years.

 Landing at the old airport in Bangkok on my first trip to Asia was an unforgettable experience.
 After exiting airport building, I boarded a city bus in the wrong direction and instead of the city center, I ended up in a remote suburb of the city.
 To make things worse, I managed to leave my Lonely planet guidebook on the bus when I was kicked out at the last stop.
 In those days, a Lonely Planet guidebook was every backpacker's bible, an essential tool for survival.
 Somehow, I made it to the center, through horrendous Bangkok traffic, and found backpackers enclave of Khao San Road.